Extreme Classification by Microsoft Research

 to

-This is particularly effective for low-dimensional features, where we can efficiently sub-sample a few hundred of the hardest negative samples from hundreds of millions of points.
+This works especially well for low-dimensional feature spaces, where it is feasible to efficiently sample a few hundred hard negatives from datasets containing hundreds of millions of points.

 Application in ranking and recommendation problems

-By treating each item to be ranked or recommended as a separate label, we can learn an extreme classifier that takes the user’s feature vector as input, predicts the subset of relevant labels as output, and then returns the items corresponding to the predicted labels to the user.
+By treating each item to be ranked or recommended as a separate label, we can train an extreme classifier that:

-This approach can be faster than Slice as well, as we only need to do approximate nearest neighbor search in feature space to get the top (K) neighbors.
+In some cases, this approach can be even faster than Slice, since we only need to perform approximate nearest neighbor search in feature space to retrieve the top-(K) neighbors.